Exceptions

 except CancellationError as e:

-And each exception object has a token attribute indicating the specific token that was canceled.
-This can be useful in situations where several tokens are nested in one another and you want to find out which one has been canceled:
+And each exception object has a token attribute indicating the specific token that was cancelled.
+This can be useful in situations where several tokens are nested in one another and you want to find out which one has been cancelled: